Iskriyana/dsr-teaching-setup/README.md

 * `pip install -r requirements.txt`

 ### 6. Make The Environment Visible in Jupyter Lab / Jupyter Notebook
-In your terminal execute: `
-* make sure the environment is activated
+In your terminal make sure the environment is activated and execute:
 * `pip install ipykernel`
-* `python -m ipykernel install --user --name <YOUR ENVIRONMENT> --display-name "<YOUR ENVIRONMENT DISPLAY NAME>`
+* `python -m ipykernel install --user --name <YOUR ENVIRONMENT> --display-name "<YOUR ENVIRONMENT DISPLAY NAME>"`

 ### 7. Start Jupyter Lab / Jupyter Notebook
 * make sure the environment is activated